Whats The Latin Word For Freedom

 • Real-World Example: Amnesty International is a global human rights organization that works to protect the rights of people around the world.
 You can support their work by donating, volunteering, or participating in their campaigns.

 5. Engage in civil disobedience: Civil disobedience is the act of intentionally breaking a law or rule that is considered unjust.
 It is a powerful tool for challenging authority and raising awareness about important issues.
-However, civil disobedience should be undertaken with careful consideration and a commitment to nonviolence.
+Still, civil disobedience should be undertaken with careful consideration and a commitment to nonviolence.

 • Expert Advice: "Civil disobedience is not lawlessness but highest respect for law." - Mahatma Gandhi